How to Get a Nursing License in California

 - The BON may also request the applicant to take the English comprehension examination (TOEFL) if there is reasonable doubt of an applicant’s ability to comprehend the English language or if they have completed their initial nursing program in a non-English language of instruction.

-The Do’s, Don’ts, Maybe’s, Considerations, and Deets
+The Do’s, Don’ts, Maybe’s, and Considerations

 - Do pursue your interest in getting a California nursing license!